EighthCello/Poornith-Reddy-SEDS-Avionics/README.md

 Note: I've marked the areas in which AI was used in the comments of the code.

+Running the code: "python xyz.py csv_path.csv"           --> Use -h for descriptions of each argument.
+--noisered 5, --interval 10 etc are optional.

 The biggest problem was obviously the errors.
 In my code, I've called them anomalies.
 (Spider-man ATSV reference) For now, anomalies are detected if a) they're non-numeric or b) if they're extreme values.
 Now, checking for non-numeric values is easy, but how would I detect which value is "extreme"?